urbluemn/RecipeBook/README.md

 ---
 If you want to install and run it on your machine, make sure you have installed MSSQL server, because both API and Auth server are using it.
 Otherwise change this parameters to be able to run the database:
-Change connection strings in appsettings.json and DependencyInjection classes in both projects from SQLServer to SQLite (simply uncomment this lines and comment existing ones).
+Change connection strings in appsettings.json and DependencyInjection classes in both API and Auth projects from SQLServer to SQLite (simply uncomment this lines and comment existing ones).
 ![appsettings](https://github.com/urbluemn/RecipeBook/blob/main/docs/appsetings.png)
 ![DependencyInjection](https://github.com/urbluemn/RecipeBook/blob/main/docs/DependencyInjection.png)
 Then change extension methods in both projects to "UseSQLite" and not "UseSqlServer".